anasuya04/SAT-Solver/README.md

 # SAT-Solver
-Given a boolean formula a SAT Solver determines whether the formula is satisfiabe or not Python Code file named "cnf.py" conatin the code to for solver to apply to the problems provided in cnf form.
+Given a boolean formula a SAT Solver determines whether the formula is satisfiabe or not.

+Python Code file named "cnf.py" conatin the code to for solver to apply to the problems provided in cnf form.